 We highly recommend the Vario if you’re ready to step up your home-brewing game and start experimenting with micro adjusted grounds.

 Have we convinced you to go for the Vario?
-Then you can check it out on Amazon.
+Then you can check it out here.

 The Vario will pair well with any espresso machine available in the market.
 With 230 settings to choose from, you will be able to find a grind size that is perfect for your shot.
 Irrespective of whether it’s a home espresso machine or a commercial one.
 To find out which espresso machine we recommend, read our roundup of the best espresso machines.

 Baratza offers multiple accessories for the Vario, which you can purchase separately.
-You can buy a hopper extender that will let you load an additional 10 oz of beans into the hopper.
-But our favorite is the shutoff hopper.
-It has a capacity of 10.5 oz and lets you swap beans easily.
+You can buy a hopper extender that will let you load an additional 275 g of beans into the hopper.
+But our favourite is the shutoff hopper.
+It has a capacity of 300 g and lets you swap beans easily.

 You can recalibrate your Vario burr grinder by removing the bean hopper and top burr and using the provided calibration tool.
 It’s quite easy to do.
 Baratza even made a video to help you troubleshoot and recalibrate your machine: